 Many of us are asking this question at the moment.
 As with all things, it depends on a whole range of different circumstances.
 Here are the things we have gleaned from talking to mums who have done it.

 How do you work from home with children around you?
-It’s a question many people are asking now if they’re not too stressed and tired to do so.
-And it’s a pertinent one, given the updated guidance at the weekend which enables employees who cannot work due to childcare issues to ask their employer to be furloughed.
+It’s a question many people are asking once again if they’re not too stressed and tired to do so.
+And it’s a pertinent one, given this week’s report from the TUC on furlough for childcare reasons.

 The short answer from all the mums we’ve interviewed over the years who have tried to do childcare around running their own businesses is that it is very, very difficult and there is not one way of doing it.
 You have to find what works for you based on your children – for instance, their ages, personalities and sibling dynamics – your home environment, whether you have any support in the form of a partner or other adult living with you or an understanding employer, what your job entails etc.

-If you have babies, for instance, your ability to work will depend a lot on their sleep patterns.
+If early years childcare is shut [as it is in Scotland] your ability to work will depend a lot on your children’s sleep patterns.
 If they have long naps in the afternoon you can try and get all work involving things like calls or concentration done in that window.
 That involves very intensive working in those hours.
 If your work is entirely call-based and time sensitive that is much more challenging.
 If your baby does not sleep or only sleeps for short periods of unspecified length this clearly ratchets up the tension.
 If you are breastfeeding you can take calls with a feeding baby on your lap.
 You know your baby best.

 If you have toddlers and young children who demand your attention, but don’t sleep it is very difficult to work.
 You can do activities with them and then put them in front of a DVD while you try to work nearby so you can keep an eye on them [no guilt].
 Their safety is paramount.
 They may like to sit with you and do their own ‘work’.
 While your work will be interrupted you may be able to check emails, etc.